SoftwareDevelooper/Employee-Management-System-C--Console-Application/README.md

 # Employee-Management-System-C++ Console-Application
 This project is a basic Employee Management System developed in C++.
 It allows users to register, log in as employees, view salary/leave/insurance information, and includes a special admin (boss) interface.

-Features

-✔ User Registration

-Employees can register by selecting their employment status (full-time, part-time, intern).

-Each user receives a unique personal number used for login.

-Registered user information is stored in a .txt file.

-✔ Employee Login

-Employees log in using:

-Personal number

-Username

-Password

-After logging in, they can choose one of the following operations:

-Calculate monthly salary

-Check monthly leave entitlement

-Calculate insurance cost

-All calculations are based on the employee's status.

-✔ Boss Login

-Access is granted only with a special personal number (0001).

-The boss can:

-View all registered employees

-Display their usernames and employment status

-Access boss-specific salary, leave, and insurance calculations

-✔ Object-Oriented Design

-The system is organized using several classes:

-EmployeeInfo — handles salary, leave, and insurance calculations

-UserMemory — manages user data, registration, and login

-Boss — provides administrator-level features

-MainMenu — main interface and menu navigation
+# Employee Management System – C++ Console Application

+This project is a basic **Employee Management System** developed in C++.
+It includes user registration, employee login, salary/leave/insurance calculations, and a boss (admin) panel.

+---

+## 📝 Features

+### ✔ User Registration
+- Employees can register by selecting their employment status (full-time, part-time, intern).
+- Each user receives a unique **personal number**.
+- All user data is stored in a `.txt` file.

+### ✔ Employee Login
+Employees can log in using:
+- Personal number
+- Username
+- Password

+After logging in, they can:
+- Calculate monthly **salary**
+- View monthly **leave entitlement**
+- Calculate **insurance cost**

+All calculations depend on the employee’s status.

+### ✔ Boss Login (Admin Panel)
+- Accessible only with the special personal number **0001**.
+- The boss can:
+  - View all registered employees
+  - See usernames and employee status
+  - Display boss-specific salary, leave, and insurance details

+### ✔ Object-Oriented Structure
+The project uses several classes:
+- `EmployeeInfo` – Handles salary, leave, and insurance calculations
+- `UserMemory` – Manages user registration and login
+- `Boss` – Admin-only operations
+- `MainMenu` – Main menu and navigation

+---

+## 🛠 Technologies Used
+- C++
+- File Handling (`fstream`)
+- Object-Oriented Programming (OOP)

+---

+## 🚀 How to Run
+1. Compile the program using a C++ compiler (g++, MSVC, etc.).
+2. Run the generated executable.
+3. Use the menu to sign up or log in as an employee/boss.

+---

+## 📌 Notes
+- Personal numbers must be remembered; they are required for login.
+- Boss mode is only accessible through the code-defined ID `0001`.

+---

+## 📂 File Output
+User data is saved in: